Daniel Priestley: AI Will Make Plumbers Earn More Than Lawyers! (2029 PREDICTION)

 Notable Quotes

-Personal branding is the safest career move you can make in the AI economy
+“Building a personal brand is the safest career insurance policy you can have in the AI era”